cisagov/prescup-challenges/pc4/individual-a/round3-for-the-memory-of-a-lifetime/solution/README.md

 The output shows the memory address.
 We'll use the **dump plugin** to pull the file.

-Make a place to dump the files to...
+Make a place to dump the files to:
 ```
 mkdir C:\users\administrator\desktop\files
 ```
-And, dump the file to that location.
+And, dump the file to that location:

 ```
  .\vol -f C:\Users\Administrator\Desktop\Evidence\memdump.raw -o "C:\Users\Administrator\Desktop\files\" windows.dumpfile --pid 3692 --virtaddr 0xe501d751da80